 4. The child has the following symptoms that parallel COVID-19 symptoms:

-If your child is sent home with any of the above mentioned symptoms, next steps include; contacting and visiting your health care provider, scheduling your child for a COVID test, and waiting for the resolve of symptoms before returning to school.
-Upon the return to school, please complete the City School District of Albany's COVID-19 Risk Assessment Form. (updated 9/29/2020)
+If your child is sent home with any of the above mentioned symptoms, next steps include; contacting and visiting your health care provider, scheduling your child for a COVID test (Rapid tests are no longer acceptable for the return to school.), and waiting for the resolve of symptoms before returning to school.
+Upon the return to school, please complete the City School District of Albany's COVID-19 Risk Assessment Form HE1901. (updated 11/3/2020)

 - Shortness of breath / difficulty breathing

 If your child has a chronic health condition (ie. migraines, allergies, etc.) your child's health care provider can complete the following form to assist if and when COVID like symptoms present again at school.
 City School District of Albany's Chronic Condition/Expected COVID-19 Symptom Form HE1904